StarRocks' Queries Outperform ClickHouse, Apache Druid®, and Trino

 ClickHouse and Apache Druid cannot finish the TPC-H test set.
 Therefore, in multi-table scenarios, we perform a PK test between StarRocks and Trino.

-StarRocks Offers 1.7x Performance over ClickHouse and 2.2x Performance over Apache Druid® in Wide-table Scenarios
+StarRocks Offers 2.2x Performance over ClickHouse and 8.9x Performance over Apache Druid® in Wide-table Scenarios Out of the Box

-Among the 13 queries performed on the SSB flat tables, ClickHouse has a response time 1.7x that of StarRocks, and Apache Druid 2.2x that of StarRocks.
+Among the 13 queries performed on the SSB flat tables, ClickHouse has a response time 2.2x slower than that of StarRocks, and Apache Druid is 8.9x slower than StarRocks.

-StarRocks performs even better when the bitmap indexing and cache features are enabled, especially on Q2.2, Q2.3, and Q3.3.
-The overall performance is 2.2x that of ClickHouse and 2.9x that of Apache Druid.
+StarRocks also performs well when the bitmap indexing is enabled.
+The overall performance is 4.05x that of Apache Druid.

-StarRocks Delivers 14.6x Query Performance Than Trino in Multi-table Scenarios
+StarRocks Delivers 5.54x Query Performance over Trino in Multi-table Scenarios

-We perform a test on 22 queries against a TPC-H 100 GB dataset.
-StarRocks native storage and StarRocks external tables for Apache Hive™ are used for queries.
-We use StarRocks Hive external tables and Trino to query the same copy of data that is stored in the ORC format and compressed in the ZLIB format.
+We performed a test on 99 queries against a TPC-DS 1TB dataset.
+We used StarRocks and Trino to query the same copy of data that is stored in Apache Iceberg table format with Parquet files

 Why Is StarRocks So Fast?